-I grew up playing with Lego (yes, it’s always singular, never an S at the end), then working on bicycles.
+I grew up playing with Lego bricks (yes, it’s always singular, never an S at the end), then repairing and rebuilding bicycles.
 I excelled at the technical courses in high school – electrical, wood shop, drafting and auto mechanics.
-My ability to visualize an end-product before I begin creating is a skill I learned from my father, and one that my youngest son shares as well.
+My ability to visualize how things work and fit together, or what an end product will look like before I begin creating, is a skill I learned from my father and one that my youngest son shares as well.

-Like Joey, my car audio career began with a catalog.
-I picked up a Lamborghini embossed Alpine brochure in about 1987 when I was 14.
+My car audio career began with a catalog.
+I picked up a Lamborghini embossed Alpine brochure in about 1987 when I was 15.
 I bought and installed an Alpine radio, speakers and a powered 6×9 subwoofer in my father’s car a year later.
-Thinking “Well, this seems easy enough,” I got into the industry in my last year of high school.
-I volunteered at a local car audio shop here in Burlington, ONT, for half a day every other day as an installer.
-From day one, I made it my goal to learn as much as I could about everything in this industry.
+Thinking, “Well, this seems easy enough,” I entered the car audio industry in my last year of high school.
+I volunteered at a local car audio shop here in Burlington, ON, for half a day every other day as an installer.
+From day one, I aimed to learn as much as possible about everything in this industry.
 I used to read Car Stereo Review, Car Audio and Electronics, CarSound and Autosound & Security religiously.
 As this was long before the Internet was popular, those were the only sources of information.

 Since then, I’ve been a salesperson, sales representative, product specialist, product manager and director of product development.
 I have been a writer since 1999, specializing in the automotive and mobile electronics industry.
 I was also responsible for all the car audio product reviews for Performance Auto & Sound magazine from 1999 to 2009.
 In total, I was fortunate enough to get to audition more than 450 products from 100 different brands in that time.

 My car audio career has also been one of my hobbies.
 I used to judge IASCA Sound Quality competitions.
-I was honored to have judged prestigious events like the Spring Break Nationals and the World Finals on several occasions.
+I was honored to judge prestigious events like the Spring Break Nationals and the World Finals on several occasions.

 My other pastime is hobby-quality radio-controlled cars and boats.
 Between my two sons and me, we have about a dozen vehicles.
 In terms of couch-racing for top speed, yes, I have a radar gun.

 As I said, I love knowing how everything works.
-My formal education as an electronics technician has helped a great deal in my quest for knowledge about and understanding of how things in our industry work.
-Being a writer has helped give me the skills to share what I have learned with others in the industry.
+My formal education as an electronics technician has helped greatly in my quest for knowledge about and understanding of how things in our industry work.
+Being a writer has given me the skills to share what I have learned with others in the industry and with consumers.